Sourav1429/Solved_coding_question_DSA/README.md

 61) perm.cpp: Given an integer A, find and return the Ath magic number.
 A magic number is defined as a number which can be expressed as a power of 5 or sum of unique powers of 5.
 First few magic numbers are 5, 25, 30(5 + 25), 125, 130(125 + 5), ….

 62) factorial_array.java: Groot has an array A of size N. Boring right?
 Groot thought so too, so he decided to construct another array B of the same size and defined elements of B as: B[i] = factorial of A[i] for every i such that 1<= i <= N. factorial of a number X denotes (1 x 2 x 3 x 4......(X-1) x (X)).
 Now Groot is interested in the total number of non-empty subsequences of array B such that every element in the subsequence has the same non empty set of prime factors.Since the number can be very large, return it modulo 109 + 7.NOTE: A set is a data structure having only distinct elements.
 Eg : the set of prime factors of Y=12 will be {2,3} and not {2,2,3}

+63) paranthesis.java: Given an integer A pairs of parentheses, write a function to generate all combinations of well-formed parentheses of length 2*A.